pennal/LinAlgNotes/README.md

 * Get a .zip file, containing all of the notes, as well as the source files.
   1. Download the .zip archive [here](https://github.com/pennal/LinAlgNotes/archive/master.zip)
-  2. Unzip it, you will find a folder named "Analysis-Notes-master", open it
+  2. Unzip it, you will find a folder named "LinAlgNotes-master", open it
   3. Open the "PDFs" Folder
   4. There are two files you have to pay attention to:
       * Notes.pdf: All of the notes from the course.
 	  * Definitions.pdf: Contains only the definitions.
 * Typeset (Build) it yourself from source.
 Take a look at the [Typeset](#Typeset) section

-New PDFs are generated on a daily basis, around 2 AM.
+When changes are detected, new PDFs are generated during the night.
 If any changes are made during the day, you will have to generate the PDFs manually (See the [Typeset](#Typeset) section)

 <a name="Contributing"></a>